aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 Since you've subscribed to the state, every new one that arrives will again be assigned to the components `state` property and the UI automatically re-rendered, based on the details that changed.

-Next let's find out how to create state changes.
+Next, let's find out how to create state changes.

 ## What are actions?